kaaek/edge-uav-mec-optimizer/README.md

 - **R_MIN** (QoS Requirement): [50, 200, 1000] kbps
 - **AREA**: [1, 4, 9, 16] ×10⁶ m²

-Uncomment the relevant sections in `main.py` to run additional sweeps.
+Uncomment the relevant sections in `main.py` to run the sweep you want.

 ## GPU Acceleration